bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Concepts-In-Javascript.md

 -   <span id="fa5a">Utilize the built in `Function#bind` on a callback to maintain the context of this</span>
 -   <span id="5e6d">when we call bind on a function, we get an exotic function back — so the context will always be the same for that new function</span>

-can also work with arguments, so you can have a version of a function with particular arguments and a particular context.the first arg will be the context aka the \`this\` you want it to use.the next arguments will be the functions arguments that you are binding — if you just want to bind it to those arguments in particular, you can use \`null\` as the first argument, so the context won ‘t be bound, just the arguments — Given a code snippet, identify what \`this\` refers to
+can also work with arguments, so you can have a version of a function with particular arguments and a particular context.the first arg will be the context aka the \`this\` you want it to use.the next arguments will be the functions arguments that you are binding — if you just want to bind it to those arguments in particular, you can use \`null\` as the first argument, so the context won 't be bound, just the arguments — Given a code snippet, identify what \`this\` refers to

 > Important to recognize the difference between scope and context

--   <span id="a071">**scope works like a dictionary that has all the variables that are available within a given block, plus a pointer back the next outer scope(which itself has pointers to new scopes until you reach the global scope.so you can think about a whole given block ‘s scope as a kind of linked list of dictionaries) (also, this is not to say that scope is actually implemented in this way, that is just the schema that i can use to understand it)**</span>
+-   <span id="a071">**scope works like a dictionary that has all the variables that are available within a given block, plus a pointer back the next outer scope(which itself has pointers to new scopes until you reach the global scope.so you can think about a whole given block 's scope as a kind of linked list of dictionaries) (also, this is not to say that scope is actually implemented in this way, that is just the schema that i can use to understand it)**</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*ATcQhZwwSH5EPFWk.gif" class="graf-image" /></figure>-   <span id="f933">**context refers to the value of the \`this\` keyword**</span>
 -   <span id="03e2">the keyword \`this\` exists in every function and it evaluates to the object that is currently invoking that function</span>
 -   <span id="7933">so the context is fairly straightforward when we talk about methods being called on specific objects</span>
--   <span id="f7bb">you could, however, call an object ‘s method on something other than that object, and then this would refer to the context where/how it was called, e.g.</span>
+-   <span id="f7bb">you could, however, call an object 's method on something other than that object, and then this would refer to the context where/how it was called, e.g.</span>

 ### CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!